DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 maintenance, requiring only to be placed at a suitable height within the (extended) range.
-The first hotspot was placed in Boggy Hole, established in conjunction with the CLC, and allows tourists and locals who have become stuck on the notoriously-bad road to the Finke National Park to call for help.[^14] The hotspot is now also being used in communities just outside of mobile range, and at other highway spots where people can be stranded waiting for a lift or bus.
+The first hotspot was placed in Boggy Hole, established in conjunction with the CLC, and allows tourists and locals who have become stuck on the notoriously bad road to the Finke National Park to call for help.[^14] The hotspot is now also being used in communities just outside of mobile range, and at other highway spots where people can be stranded waiting for a lift or bus.
 In 2015, the